Frequently Asked Questions

 We hope this has provided you with most of the information you need at this time, but please call us at 416-817-3572 if you would like further information or if we can help in any way.
 We also encourage you to review the other FAQs on this page.

-We understand booking an in home euthanasia appointment may be difficult to book in advance.
-The more notice we receive, the more likely we will be able to accommodate you for the day and time you prefer.
-We have 12 veterinarians in our practice and we usually have availability 7 days/week.
+We understand booking an in home euthanasia appointment may be difficult to do in advance, but the more notice we receive, the more likely we will be able to accommodate you for the day and time you prefer.
+We have multiple veterinarians in our practice and we usually have availability 7 days/week.
 However, we are not an emergency service so we do recommend booking your appointment at least a day in advance in order to guarantee that one of our vets will be available to help you.
 If your pet’s health has suddenly deteriorated and you need to book an appointment immediately, we will do our best to help.
 Please contact us at (416) 817-3572 to talk with one of our hospice team members.

 We understand that this is a very difficult decision and that sometimes this can happen.
-If we receive less than 4 hours notice, there is a $50 cancellation fee.
 We ask that you give us as much notice as possible so that we can offer our services to another family in need of our help.
+If we receive less than 6 hours notice, the cancellation fee is $50 + tax.
+If we receive less than 1 hours notice, the cancellation fee is $120 + tax.
 We appreciate your understanding.

 We are not an emergency service and do not have 24 hour availability.
 We know your calls are important and we are diligent about returning calls and emails in order to help you get the care you need.